 Systemic lupus erythematosus (SLE) is an immune-mediated disease in which a dog’s immune system begins to attack its own tissue.
 Essentially, the dog’s body produces antibodies to antigens that are found in its body systems and tissues.
 Some breeds have a greater predisposition to SLE such as medium to large dogs that are over five years of age.
 This includes the Shetland sheepdog, Old English sheepdog, Beagle, German shepherd, Irish setter, Nova Scotia duck tolling retriever, Poodle, Collie, and Afghan hound.
 Signs of SLE can peak and slow over a period of time, with signs increasing as the disease progresses.
 These include lameness that moves from limb to limb, lethargy, fever, enlarged spleen, enlarged lymph nodes, ulcers at mucocutaneous joints (lips), muscle pain (or atrophy), skin abnormalities (such as thinning or loss of hair, ulcers, redness).
 Factors such as genetic, physiologic, and environmental elements can increase SLE development.

-Talus bones in dogs are just one of multiple bones that are held in place by strong ligaments in their paws.
-When one of these ligaments might tear, it can actually result in that talus bone becoming dislocated.
-Usually, the most common ways a dog’s talus bone becomes dislocated is from either being stepped on, being hit by a car, or their paw getting stuck in a chain fence or hole.
-Signs that a dog may have a talus bone dislocation include joint swelling, abnormal movement or instability of the paw, and lameness.
-To diagnose, vets often do a stress x-ray while the dog is under anesthesia.
+The talus bone is one of the many bones that are held in place by strong ligaments in dogs’ paws and when one of these ligaments tear, it can result in a dislocation of the talus bone.
+Unfortunately, one of the most common causes of this dislocation is from a human stepping on the paw along with being hit by a car, getting the paw caught in a chain-linked fence or even getting the paw caught in a hole in the ground when running.
 Depending on the severity, the skin over the wound may become an open wound which could result in infection.